 Applications are welcome from men and women of all religions, nationalities and races.
 No particular course of undergraduate preparation is required, although a basic knowledge of history, the social and natural sciences, psychology and philosophy is desirable.
 Students are expected to have basic computer skills.

 In seeking admission, a candidate agrees to abide by the policies, rules and regulations of the institution.

 Inquiries should be sent to the Office of Admissions, 4 West 43rd Street., New York, NY 10036, email@example.com.

 Prospective students also have the option to apply online through HJI’s student information system.
 Begin the application process.

 • A completed application form, including intended degree program, signature and date.

 • Official transcripts from all colleges, universities, or seminaries attended.
-Official transcripts have the official college seal and signature, and must be mailed directly to the UTS Admissions Office from the issuing institution.
+Official transcripts have the official college seal and signature, and must be mailed directly to the HJI Admissions Office from the issuing institution.
 If the original transcript is in a language other than English, the applicant must also submit the English translation.

 • Two recommendation letters, one from the applicant's pastor, church elder or faith community leader.

 • Test score on TOEFL iBT (80), IELTS (6.5), or Pearson PTE (56) (for non native English speakers).